Dementia Assessment at The Shard

 These are currently only available privately as they have not been approved for use in the NHS due to the costs of these treatments.

-We are offering these new advanced treatments to patients at HCA Healthcare at London Bridge Hospital and you can find out more about these treatments here.
+We are one of the first in the UK to be able to offer these new advanced treatments to patients at HCA Healthcare at London Bridge Hospital and you can find out more about these treatments here.

 HCA London bridge hospital